-- Check your tax return on efile.com (only if you prepared and efiled at efile.com).
-If you efiled your tax return at a different site, please sign in to your account at that site; efile.com can not provide tax return status information for other web sites or tax offices.
+- Check your tax return on eFile.com (only if you prepared and e-filed at eFile.com).
+If you e-filed your tax return at a different site, please sign in to your account on that site; eFile.com cannot provide tax return status information for other websites or tax offices.

-- Sign in to your existing efile.com account: Sign in to your existing efile.com account and you will see the status of your prepared and efiled tax return on efile.com:
+- Sign in to your existing eFile.com account and you will see the status of your prepared and e-filed tax return:

 Step 2: Check your Tax REFUND Status

-Only after your tax return was accepted by the IRS can you expect your tax refund from the IRS.
-How your refund is released by the IRS depends on which refund method you selected when you efiled or filed your return:
+Only after your tax return is accepted by the IRS can you expect your tax refund.
+How your refund is released by the IRS depends on which refund method you selected when you e-filed or filed your return.

-1. Direct Bank Deposit: Your tax refund will be electronically transferred directly from the IRS (US Treasury) to the bank account you entered during your tax preparation on eFile.
+1. Direct Bank Deposit: Your tax refund will be electronically transferred directly from the IRS (U.S. Treasury) to the bank account you entered during your tax preparation on eFile.com.

-2. Direct Deposit with e-Collect - Deduct Fee From Refund (DFFR): If you paid your tax preparation fee via e-Collect, your tax refund will be transferred from the IRS to the efile.com partner bank (Bancorp/EPS Financial) and then to your bank account, minus the tax preparation fee (for Deluxe or Premium service).
-A service processing fee (e-Collect fee) of only $19.95 will be charged for this service.
-This fee is charged by eFile's partner bank (Bancorp/EPS Financial) and not by efile.com and will be automatically deducted from your tax refund.
+2. Direct Deposit with e-Collect - Deduct Fee From Refund (DFFR): If you paid your tax preparation fee via e-Collect, your tax refund will be transferred from the IRS to the eFile.com e-Collect partner, EPS Financial, and then to your bank account, minus the tax preparation fee (for Deluxe or Premium service).
+A service processing fee (e-Collect fee) of only $24.95 will be charged for this service.
+This fee is charged by EPS Financial, not eFile.com, and will be automatically deducted from your tax refund.

-If you choose this option, you will need to visit http://www.efile.com/my-tax-refund-money/ and create an account in order to check the status of your refund.
+If you choose this option, you will need to visit the EPS website and create an account in order to check the status of your refund.
 Once you have an account, you will be able to track the status of your refund and the expected date of your deposit.
-Your funds will be transferred from the IRS to eFile's partner bank, Bancorp/EPS Financial, and then to your bank account (minus the $19.95 e-Collect fee).
+Your funds will be transferred from the IRS to EPS, and then to your bank account (minus the $24.95 e-Collect fee).

-3. E-1 Prepaid Visa Card by Mail (Issued by EPS Financial): If you selected to have your fee deducted from your expected tax refund, but you do not have a bank direct deposit account, you can select to have your refund put on a prepaid visa card.
+3. E1 Visa® Prepaid Card by Mail (Issued by EPS Financial): If you selected to have your tax preparation fee deducted from your expected tax refund, but you do not have a bank direct deposit account, you can select to have your refund put on an E1 Visa® Prepaid Card.
 You should expect to receive the card in the mail 7-10 days after the IRS accepts your tax return.
 Once EPS processes your fees, the remainder of your refund will be deposited onto the card.

 4. IRS Check by Mail: Once your tax return has been received and processed, the IRS will issue you a paper check and send it through the post office.
 It generally takes about twice as long as direct deposit to receive your refund in the mail.

-Note: If you contacted the IRS and they informed you that your refund was transferred to a bank or a bank routing number different than the routing number of your bank, don't worry; the IRS and eFile are not a bank, thus the e-Collect partner was instructed (with a unique routing number) to transfer your tax refund to your bank.
+Note: If you contacted the IRS and they informed you that your refund was transferred to a bank or a bank routing number different than the routing number of your bank, don't worry.
+The IRS and eFile are not banks, thus the e-Collect partner, EPS Financial, was instructed (with a unique routing number) to transfer your tax refund to your bank.